 Maximising what we have

 We are always looking for ways to reduce waste and better utilise our remaining raw materials.
-In 2015, we introduced a new division to our company; Omega Innovations solely focuses on reviewing our traditional ‘waste’ components and turning them into high-value products and brands.
-Such as Omega Plus, our naturally nutritious pet food range that contains King salmon as the number one ingredient.
+In 2015 we introduced a new division to our company; Omega Innovations.
+This team focuses solely on reviewing our traditional ‘waste’ components and turning them into high-value products and brands such as Omega Plus, our naturally nutritious pet food range that contains King salmon as the number one ingredient.

 Verifying our practices